 You can also get many more ideas from my Pinterest boards:

-This activity is part of my upcoming unit study “Basic Shapes for Beginners – A Hands On Approach to Pre-Writing Strokes for Preschoolers.”
+This activity is part of my eBook “Basic Shapes for Beginners – A Hands On Approach to Pre-Writing Strokes for Preschoolers.”

 Disclaimer: I am a Certified Occupational Therapy Assistant.
 The advise in these tips is not a replacement for medical advise from a physician or your pediatrician.
 Please consult their advice if you suspect any medical or developmental issues with your child.
 These tips do not replace the relationship between therapist and client in a one on one treatment session with a individualized treatment place based on their professional evaluation.